 Bose Music App

 The Bose Music App serves as the nerve center for all your control needs.
-You can use the Bose App to control your favorite tunes from one or all your Bose devices.
+You can use the Bose App to play music and control your favorite tunes from one or all your Bose devices.
 You can link all the devices of your multiroom system together through the app.

 Together with Bluetooth, Wi-Fi and Apple Airplay 2, you will be free to enjoy all your favorite audio content from Spotify, Apple Music, Amazon Music, and other services.